 - How are the funds taxed?

 Some mutual funds allow investors with as little as $100, but a minimum investment of $2,500 is most common.
-Work with a financial professional to select a mutual fund that meets your investment needs and goals without placing your savings at unnecessary risk.
+My personal take?
+If you want to become a mutual fund investor, work with a financial advisor to select mutual funds that meets your investment needs and goals without placing your savings at unnecessary risk.